eddmann/eddmann.github.io/_posts/2015/2015-12-31-fizzbuzz-in-clojure.md

 ## Solution 1

-This solution is the most trivial taking advantage of 'cond' over multiple 'if' statements.
+This solution is the most trivial, taking advantage of `cond` over multiple `if` statements.
-So as to remove some boilerplate the anonymous function short-hand has been used.
+So as to remove some boilerplate, the anonymous function shorthand has been used.

 ```clojure
 (def fizzbuzz